CAM research training

-The lab has a long history of trying to better understand the mechanisms underlying the age-related decline in human cognition, primarily visual attention, with particular emphasis on those mechanisms that may be remediable.
-The lab is currently studying the effects of mind-body medicine, including yoga and meditation on human behavior and cognition with a particular interest in physiologic markers for stress.
+The lab has a long interest in cognitive neuroscience including the age-related changes in human cognition, primarily visual attention, with particular emphasis on those mechanisms that may be remediable.
+For 20 years, the lab has been and is currently studying the effects of mind-body medicine, including yoga and meditation on human behavior and cognition with a particular interest in physiologic markers of psychological stress.
 Projects include both interventional as well as mechanistic studies.
 Some current studies maintain the emphasis on aging but others include populations with high stress, e.g., PTSD and chronic pain.
 Dr. Oken has a long-standing interest in human neurophysiology focusing on EEG and evoked potentials.
+This has resulted in some projects related to brain computer interface and electrocorticography recordings.
 Assessments include experimental cognitive tasks using accuracy, reaction time, conventional clinical neuropsychologic tests, personality traits, fatigue and quality of life.
 Physiologic measures include conventional EEG, digital EEG signal analysis, event-related potentials, autonomic nervous system activity (e.g., heart rate variability).
 Advanced signal processing and machine learning techniques are utilized.

 Joseph Quinn, MD, Neurology Department, OHSU